 Deferral of Payment

-Entrepreneurs who are experiencing problems effecting payments or later find themselves in that situation are eligible to request special permission to defer payments of income tax, corporate income tax, turnover tax and wage tax.
+Companies experiencing problems with payments are eligible to request special permission to defer payments of income tax, corporate income tax, turnover tax and wage tax.

 Reducing the Provisional Corporate Income Tax Assessment 2020